Updated BBN Bounds on Hadronic Injection in the Early Universe: The Gravitino Problem: Application to Gravitino Problem

 \section{Application to Gravitino Problem}

 In this section, we discuss the gravitino model as a concrete example of late time decay.
-According to supergravity, the gravitino becomes massive as a result of supersymmetry breaking.
+In supergravity, the gravitino acquires mass as a result of supersymmetry breaking.
 The gravitino interacts with SM particles inversely proportional to the Planck scale.
 For this reason, it is naturally a long-lived particle \cite{Weinberg1982}.
 One of the main decays are into hadrons, and we studied before they have profound implications for BBN.

 Gravitinos may be produced in the early universe nonthermally from the inflaton decays \cite{KAWASAKI2006,Ellis2016}, or much later, after BBN, from the decay of massive unstable particles \cite{Rychkov2007}, and lastly thermally through a freeze-in production mechanism dictated by the reheating temperature $T_{R}$ \cite{Eberl:2020fml}.
 Despite the possibility of gravitino production through different processes in the early universe, a key quantity that directly impacts the BBN is its efficiency, which is significantly affected by the temperature during reheating \cite{Kawasaki1995}.